Self-Evolving Architecture: How Prismatic Improves Itself - Prismatic Platform

 Inside Prismatic's auto-evolution system: genetic algorithms for code quality, SEADF framework for autonomous development, and how the platform has evolved through 19 generations.

 Most software improves only when humans write code.
-Prismatic Platform improves itself through an automated evolution system inspired by genetic algorithms.
+Prismatic Platform is auto-evolution research-stage through an automated evolution system inspired by genetic algorithms.
 This post explains how the platform has evolved through 19 generations of autonomous improvement.

 GenerationFocusKey Achievement